We have offered multiple programs and services since 1956. Offering educational opportunities to the community is an integral part of our mission.

 Visitors are welcome to watch working blacksmiths create decorative and functional items, just as they have for centuries past, at the Bandy Blacksmith Shop on Tuesdays and Saturdays.

-Approximately 1500 historic photographs can be found on this website and more historic information will be found on this website soon.
+Approximately 1500 historic photographs can be found on this website.

 We are pleased to offer tours of the museum complex to visiting schoolchildren on field trips.